Jana Gana Mana (music video)

 Jana Gana Mana is a music video produced in 2000 featuring a number of prominent Indian musicians and singers performing the Indian national anthem "Jana Gana Mana."
 The video was released on 26 January 2000 to mark the 50th year of the Constitution of India and the Republic Day.
 It has the distinction of being released by the then President of India, in the Central Hall of the Indian Parliament.
 It was produced by Bharat Bala and Kanika Myer and published by Ministry of Culture, Youth Affairs and Sports, Government of India.

 Bharat Bala and A. R. Rahman came together to create a historic album called 'Jana Gana Mana'.
 This was a project in which over 35 top artists of the nation came together to sing or play the national anthem.
 The project had started as "Desh Ko Salaam" which was telecast in Indian TV channels and on the web on 15 August 1999, in which several great Indian musicians, from the classical to the contemporary, came together to give a soulful and modern rendition of the National Anthem.
 The video was released on 26 January 2000.

 Artistes

 The music was produced and arranged by A.R.
 Rahman.

 Vocalists

+The people in the music video include :